najnesnaj/pinetime-zephyr/docs/html/_sources/idea.rst.txt

 Motion sensor
 -------------

 The motion is used as a stepcounter, but could be used for other purposes as well.
-Knocksensor, position sensor, movement detection ... emphasis is put on reading out the sensor rather than processing the data.
+Knock sensor, position sensor, movement detection ... emphasis is put on reading out the sensor rather than processing the data.